World-Class Athletes Who Choose NiTOR

 Following these life-changing surgeries, Chris’s doctors told him that he would never weightlift again because of the damage to his muscular core and because his body would perpetually struggle to digest and assimilate protein.
 Despite these obstacles, Chris’s tenacious spirit refused to accept defeat.
 As soon as he was sufficiently recovered, he headed back to the gym.

 Though his personal achievements are impressive, Chris’s success doesn’t end with him.
 As a sought-after strength coach and fitness consultant, he has trained numerous professional fighters for the UFC, Strikeforce, Pride, Bellator and the World Series of Fighting, including fighters Jeremy Horn, DaMarques Johnson, Sean O’Connell, Josh Tyler, Jake Heun, Bobby Green, David Allred, among others.
-Other notable clients include multi-world Submission Grappling champion Brandon Ruiz, two-time World’s Strongest Woman Leslie Hofheins, and Powerlifting Olympia Champion Andy Mower who has several IPL World Records and biggest Deadlift ever in Utah at 843 lbs.
+Other notable clients include multi-world Submission Grappling champion Brandon Ruiz, two-time World’s Strongest Woman Leslie Hofheins, and Powerlifting Olympia Champion Andy Mower who has several IPL World Records and the biggest Deadlift ever in Utah at 843 lbs.
 Now known as the “Strength Sage,” Chris teaches his Louie Simmons inspired “Conjugate 360 Training System” to anyone looking to build extraordinary strength whether they are first responders, military, professional athletes, or ordinary “Joes.”

 Debbie Millet USA Weightlifting National Coach, USAW Coaching Educator, Owner/Head Coach Praxis Weightlifting, 2-time Masters World Champion, 4-time Masters National Champion